 Information for U.S. Citizens Arrested/Incarcerated in Albania

-While in Albania, a U.S. citizen is subject to this country's laws and regulations.
+While in Albania, every U.S. citizen is subject to local laws and regulations.
 If you violate the law in Albania, even unknowingly, you may be expelled, fined, arrested, or imprisoned.
-If arrested in Albania, a U.S. citizen must go through the Albanian legal process for being charged or indicted, prosecuted, and possibly convicted and sentenced.

 What services can the U.S. Embassy provide to American Citizens arrested or incarcerated in Albania?

-We can and do monitor conditions of prisons and can protest allegations of abuse against U.S. citizen prisoners when requested to do so.
+We monitor prison conditions and can protest allegations of abuse against U.S. citizen prisoners.
 We work with prison officials to ensure treatment consistent with internationally recognized standards of human rights and to ensure that Americans are afforded due process under Albanian laws.

 Consular services include: